ticoAg/auto-commit/CONTRIBUTING.md

 ---

-Thank you for helping make Claude Auto-Commit better! 🚀
+Thank you for helping make AutoCommit better! 🚀